Canada–Turks and Caicos Islands relations: Early years

-Reemergence of the annexation movement (1970s)
+Reemergence of the political association movement (1970s)

+In 1960s with moves by Jamaica toward independence in 1962 following the collapse of the 4 years old British West Indies Federation prior to reaching Dominion status, the Turks and Caicos successfully campaigned not to be pushed into political independence simply due to the majority in Jamaica moving in that direction.
+The Turks and Caicos was then placed under the governance of the Commonwealth of the Bahamas with which it shares the Lucayan Archipelago chain.
 Interest within the Turks and Caicos in joining the Canadian confederation reemerged as a serious proposal in the early 1970s.
 Other British possessions in the Caribbean declared independence from the United Kingdom throughout the mid-20th century, including Jamaica and Trinidad and Tobago in 1962, Barbados in 1966, and, importantly for the neighbouring Turks and Caicos, the Bahamas in 1973.
+Due to growing sentiment in the Bahamas islands to seek political independence, the Turks and Caicos again sought a separation; this time, it sought independence from the Bahamas before it too was granted independence in 1973 leading to a re-evaluation of the TCI's future.

 In response to this, on 15 March 1973, the islands' territorial council prepared a petition to the Canadian government seeking a closer form of association and asking Britain's permission to do so.
 The council sought to expand its economic integration with its large North American neighbour in the midst of a faltering domestic economy at the time.
 An excerpt of the resolution reads:

 In 1974, a private members' bill was introduced in the federal Canadian Parliament to explore a formal association between Canada and the Turks and Caicos.
 The bill, entitled "An act respecting a proposed association between Canada and the Caribbean Turks and Caicos Islands", did not have the support of the government at the time, not uncommon for a bill from the backbenches, and was ultimately not brought to a vote.
-While the bill did not proceed in Parliament, it did bring the concept of Canadian annexation back into the mainstream of Turks and Caicos Islander politics.
+While the bill did not proceed in Parliament, it did bring the concept of Canadian political association back into the mainstream of Turks and Caicos Islander politics.

 Following the independence of its neighbouring British possessions, the Turks and Caicos received their own territorial governor as well as responsible self-government.
 In 1976 after the first election in this new framework, the pro-independence People's Democratic Movement (PDM) won a majority of seats in the country's House of Assembly.
 After election, the PDM prepared the islands for autonomy from the United Kingdom, which included a successful petition for a constitution for the islands expanding islander rights and further enhancing self-government.